-Although Belgrade has about 2 million citizens and a problem with traffic it does not have an underground railway system but there are plans in the near future.
+Although Belgrade has about 2 million citizens and a problem with traffic it does not have an underground railway system nor will it get one in near future.

 Transportation by bus, trolleybus and tram